 A market town with a rich and interesting history, Bolsover is a place full of hidden gems just waiting to be uncovered.

 The town is perhaps best known for the fairy-tale Bolsover Castle, which stands high above the town.
 Even though it looks like a castle, it's actually an elegant 17th century mansion that was designed to entertain and impress!

+Seemingly hidden away as you approach but once inside you can spend the day exploring rooms and the old ruins discovering hidden places.
 The castle includes an impressive wall walk with panoramic views, an indoor Riding School (which hosts spectacular dressage displays), and numerous impressive rooms.

 Other nearby attractions include the National Trust's Hardwick Hall, an Elizabethan gem built by the formidable Bess of Hardwick in the 1500s, and Creswell Crags, which charts life during the last Ice Age and is home to Britain's only Ice Age cave art!